 Overall, the best way to see the vivid sunset is on Lake Norman itself.
 The Lakeside of Charlotte has several marinas where people can dock their boats or rent one for the day.
 It is a perfect way to end your eventful day on the lake.
 For a list of boat retails, click here.

 One of the most unique places to see the sunset on the lake is by booking a Queens Landing dinner cruise.
 Enjoy dinner and take in the amazing scenery of Lake Norman as colors of the sunset bounce off the water.
 They offer cruises on their two unique boats the Catawba Queen their replica of a Mississippi River Boat and The Lady of the Lake luxury yacht.
-Both boats offer a truly special experience that highlight the beauty of Lake Norman.
+Both boats offer a truly special experience that highlights the beauty of Lake Norman.
 Please note that bookings fill up fast this time of year, so book your ticket early.
 Click here to see a full schedule for both dinner cruises.
 Happy Cruising!

 “Sunset Paddle Tour” photo courtesy of Brant Waldeck from @brantwaldeck

 If you want to explore the waters of Lake Norman as the sun sets, Aloha Paddle Sports offers an amazing sunset paddle tour.
 This 90 minute guided tour is a favorite of local photographers because of the breathtaking, picturesque surroundings.
 If you don’t want to bring your camera on the water, not to worry, pictures of you and your group are included in the price of the tour!
 So relax and paddle off into the sunset.

 “Ramsey Creek Park” photo courtesy of Kelly Carver from @kellycarverphoto

 Watching the sunset at a waterfront park is a local favorite.
 All of the parks open at dusk and close after sunset (times varying thought the year) Here are a couple of our favorite spots: